yandex-cloud/docs/en/dns/concepts/resource-record.md

 * The service uses [MASTER FILES](https://www.ietf.org/rfc/rfc1035.html#section-5) format.
 According to the format specifications, a `;` indicates the beginning of a comment, meaning that any content following it is ignored.
 If you wish to use the `;` character in a TXT record, enclose the string containing it in double quotes (`""`).

-* A TXT record can store several strings: no more than 255 each and no more than 1024 characters total.
+* A TXT record can store multiple values.
+Each record is subject to the following limitations: no more than 255 characters per line and 1024 characters total.
+If the value of a TXT record contains more than 1024 characters, split it into multiple values in the same TXT record.
+Enclose each value in double quotes (`""`) as required.

 * The space character serves as separator.
 If an input string has spaces, it will be perceived as several strings.